2024/2025 Malaysian Tax Booklet

 • Gross income exceeding RM25 million, and total amount of related party transactions exceeding RM15 million.

-• For financial assistance, the threshold is RM50 million.
+• For financial assistance, if the principal exceeds RM50 million.

-• Companies that are not assessable to tax due to tax incentives or losses are encouraged to prepare documentation if their related party transactions exceed the thresholds outlined above.
+• Companies that are not chargeable to tax due to tax incentives or losses are encouraged to prepare documentation if their related party transactions exceed the thresholds outlined above.

 • The TP Guidelines need not apply to controlled transactions between companies who are both assessable and chargeable to tax in Malaysia, and where it can be proven that any adjustments made under the TP Guidelines will not alter the total tax payable by both companies.